cheomanigua/godotdoc/content/docs/movement/2D_transform.md

 - `velocity` has to be declared and defined, except for **CharacterBody2D** nodes, which comes built in.
 - **CharacterBody2D** is recommended to use the function `move_and_slide()` or `move_and_collide()` instead of `position += velocity * delta`.

-## Key binding
+## Moving Direction

-When setting up the key binding for moving forward, backward, right and left, we have to take into consideration the following:
+When moving forward, backward, right and left, we have to take into consideration the following:

 - Moving foward is on the `transform.x` axis, or `Vector2(1, 0)`, or `Vector2.RIGHT`
 - Moving backwards is on the `-transform.x` axis, or `Vector2(-1, 0)`, or `Vector2.LEFT`